With the combination of a bustling town centre and peaceful countryside Northampton offers the best of both worlds.

-The marketplace, one of the country’s oldest, is now an updated focal point of the town.
-The waterside has also been improved so that locals can walk and cycle alongside the Grand Union Canal.
+Northampton's marketplace, one of the country’s oldest, is now an updated focal point of the town.
+The waterside has also been improved so that locals can walk and cycle along the Grand Union Canal.

-Residents can get away from the urban bustle in the town’s 170 parks and open spaces, which have 54 play areas for children.
-Salcey Forest is just seven miles from the town centre and offers locals a peaceful retreat.
+Away from the town's urban bustle, there are more than 150 parks and open spaces, with more than 50 play areas for children.
+Salcey Forest, for example, is just seven miles from the town centre and great for families or just a peaceful retreat.

 Where to start your property search

 - Abington is just two miles from the town centre and next to the large park of the same name.
 Look here for large Victorian and Edwardian homes or bay-fronted terraces.
 Wellingborough Road is a particular hot spot, lined with large detached properties.